 A receipt of the application will be sent by email.

-Applications not following the ESPN application form will be returned to the applicant and not sent to reviewers.
+Applications that do not follow the ESPN application form will be returned to the applicant and not sent to reviewers.

-The closing date is 31st of March 2025.
+The closing date is the 30th of April 2026.
 Late applications will not be considered.
 The evaluation of the ESPN council is final, and there is no option for appeals.

-The winners will be announced during the ESPN General Assembly at the ESPN Congress in Athens 2025 and posted on the ESPN website.
+The winners will be announced during the ESPN General Assembly at the 58th Annual Meeting of the ESPN in Bordeaux, France, and posted on the ESPN website.

 Visit the ESPN research grant webpage for application forms and the checklist for researchers.